jei8072/Demo/README.md

 we are living a beautiful life,we understands each and every situations At times in our family some fights are happend then the fights also enjoyable me and my sister will  fight only always.my mother will support for me only then my sister will scold my mother.

+My role model is no one.
+my favourite person is my friend who studied with me my school,i cant say her name,i'm not talking with her now, some miscommunications are happened with her.
+Now she is on her route,and I'm in my route.I have seen her like a bestfriend. but she didn't imagined me as a friend itself, she just replied to me,but I have learned a biggest lesson in my life. then i just think about her at sometimes.she is happy with her friends.I'm also happy with my circle of friends.